davidzd/skills/README.md

 This will produce a skill that is clickable 3 times and already clicked once.

+## Sprite

+You can set a skill sprite by setting "sprite" parameter like this:

+    <div class="skill" sprite="5x7"></div>

+Where 5x7 means sixth sprite in eighth row of sprite.jpg file

 ## Dependant skills

 Also you can create skills that are depending on other ones.
 This can be done easily: